riatelab/osrm/paper.md

 # State of the field

 Several packages exist to compute routes, trips or distance matrices.
 Most of them rely on commercial and non-free software and use non-free data.
 See for example `hereR` [@hereR] that uses here services, `gmapsdistance` [@gmapsdistance], `googleway` [@googleway] and `mapsapi` [@mapsapi] that use Google Maps Platform or `mapboxapi` [@mapboxapi] that relies on Mapbox.
 Using these packages imposes many restrictions on data extraction, analysis and sharing.
-Other packages use open source routing engines and open data: `graphhopper` [@graphhopper] uses GraphHopper, `opentripplanner` [@openttripplanner] uses OpenTripPlanner, `valhallr` [@val] uses Valhalla. `osrmr` [@osrmr] uses OSRM, it exposes only a small subset of OSRM services and does not handle spatial data formats.
+Other packages use open source routing engines and open data: `graphhopper` [@graphhopper] uses GraphHopper, `opentripplanner` [@openttripplanner] uses OpenTripPlanner, `valhallr` [@val] uses Valhalla. `osrmr` [@osrmr] uses OSRM, however it exposes only a small subset of OSRM services and does not handle spatial data formats.
-Among these packages, `osrm` has the advantage of using OSRM, which is easy to install and run on a local or remote server, of giving access to most OSRM services and of handling spatial data formats.
+Among these packages, `osrm` has the advantage of using OSRM, which is easy to install and run on a local or remote server, to give access to most OSRM services and to handle spatial data formats.

 # Features

 This is a short overview of the main features of `osrm`.
-The dataset used here is shipped with the package, it is a sample of 100 random pharmacies in Berlin ([© OpenStreetMap contributors](https://www.openstreetmap.org/copyright/en)) stored in a [geopackage](https://www.geopackage.org/) file.
+The dataset used here is shipped with the package and contains a sample of 100 random pharmacies in Berlin ([© OpenStreetMap contributors](https://www.openstreetmap.org/copyright/en)) stored in a [geopackage](https://www.geopackage.org/) file.

 * `osrmTable()` gives access to the *table* OSRM service.
 In this example we use this function to get the median time needed to access any pharmacy from any other pharmacy.